-He’s still my cute, sweet, silly, cuddly little boy, but on my, he has grown.
+He's still my cute, sweet, silly, cuddly little boy, but oh my, he has grown.

 I'm trying to keep up, trying to do this motherhood thing the best that I can and trying also to slow down, to appreciate those small moments, to revel in the fact that he still wants to sit in my lap as we read books and to have me hold him up the stairs at bedtime.